talvbansal/easel/README.md

 {project}/resources/views/layouts/posts
 ```

 Every blade template within that folder will then be listed on the post creation page as a potential layout for that post.
-Subfolders within the POST_LAYOUTS folder will not be listed allowing you to store partials for your templates within a single folder.
+Subfolders within the BLOG_POST_LAYOUTS folder will not be listed allowing you to store partials for your templates within a single folder.